ntoll/drogulus/README.rst

 technological compromise.
 Furthermore, the domain name system has become beholden to the whims of governments and companies without recourse to due process.
-Finally, our data is analyzed by companies, sold via targeted advertising or handed over to governments.
+Finally, our data is analyzed by companies, sold via targeted advertising or handed over to governments without our consent.

 Problem #1: Users are no longer in control of their digital assets.

-The relatively simple hypertext system originally envisioned by Tim Berners-Lee has grown into a monster.
-It's a plethora of competing technology specified by committee, built using broken tools to run on quirky browsers that never can agree on consistency.
-The resilience of decentralization has been lost as large parts of the web go dark when certain hosting providers break down.

-Problem #2: hackers (used in the positive sense of the word) are obstructed by incumbent technology from tackling problems with elegant, useful and joyful solutions.

-In order to publish anything most users need third party services to curate their data on their behalf (enabling problem #1).
+In order to publish anything most users need third party services to curate their data on their behalf.
 How this data is organized is not decided by the user (whose data it is) but by the service provider in such a way that makes it difficult to change service provider.
 As if that wasn't enough, each service requires its own set of credentials making it hard to tell if the provenance of data on one service is the same as the data on yet another.
-Baroque technological solutions have been suggested as a solution but this is yet another manifestation of problem #2.
+Baroque technological solutions have been suggested but these are merely a manifestation of problem #2 (see below).

+Problem #2: hackers (used in the positive sense of the word) are obstructed by incumbent technology from tackling problems with elegant, useful and joyful solutions.

+The relatively simple hypertext system originally envisioned by Tim Berners-Lee has grown into a monster.
+It's a plethora of competing technology specified by committee, built using broken tools to run on quirky browsers that never behave consistently.
+The resilience of decentralization has been lost as large parts of the web go dark when certain hosting providers break down or popular websites fall over.

-Problem #3: At a fundamental level the web isn't openly writable nor does it make it easy to organize data or link sources of data.
+Problem #3: At a fundamental level the web isn't openly writable nor does it make it easy to organize data.

 Drogulus is not a Solution
 ++++++++++++++++++++++++++

-Rather, it is a utopian alternative undertaken in the spirit of "what's the worst that could happen?":
+Rather, it is a utopian alternative undertaken in the spirit of asking "what's the worst that could happen?":

 Drogulus is a web of cooperating, decentralized nodes that federate data in a global key/value store (a distributed hash-table).
 Users who store data in Drogulus have no idea of the physical location of the machines holding their data.
-Because of this there are no walled gardens.
+Because of this there are no walled gardens, there is only the Drogulus.

 Every Drogulus node contains a small yet powerful version of a LISP like programming language used for searching and processing the data stored within